IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web_actions.md

 ## Content extensions

 Web actions invoked through the platform API need a content extension to tell the platform how to interpret the content returned from the action.
 In the example above, we were using the `.json` extension.
-This tells the platform to serialise the return value out to a JSON response.
+This tells the platform to serialize the return value out to a JSON response.

 The platform supports the following content-types: `.json`, `.html`, `.http`, `.svg` or `.text`.
 If no content extension is provided, it defaults to `.http` which gives the action full control of the HTTP response.